What is Pharmaceutical Deformulation?

 Application for generic approval under ANDA requires the demonstration of a bioequivalent product.
 This means that the blood levels of the active ingredient need to show that the product is highly similar in composition.
 Despite this registration requirement, the FDA will not divulge the innovator’s formula as it is proprietary, leaving the generic manufacturer to figure it out through their own means, or have the application denied.

 How Difficult is Reverse Engineering a Pharmaceutical?

 While this may not seem very complicated, performing this in a laboratory can be very time consuming and complex.
 In order to properly deformulate a product to reveal its true base components, one first has to separate out the components of the formulation before traditional analytical techniques can be used.
 Because some products matrices do not cleanly separate, the quantitation of ingredients, once identified, can also require specialized knowledge and advanced instrumentation to perform.

-Some products are easier to deformulate than other depending on how many ingredients are within the product, levels, and product form.
+Some products are easier to deformulate than others depending on how many ingredients are within the product, levels, and product form.
 For example, a controlled release formulation requires chemically testing the innovator’s product over the time frame from ingestion to absorption.
 The simplest way to ensure this is often to mirror the innovator’s formulation so that the dissolution profiles are identical.
 For the case of biosimilars, mere bioequivalence analysis of the contents, but an elucidation of the CR mechanism.